 On the theater’s back wall a menu pops up, interrupting an animated scene from the Wild West.
 In the action’s pause, the cursor drifts down a list of weapons before clicking “shotgun.”
 The action resumes and—as the epic voiceover describes the Roman pillage—this cowboy opens fire on a donkey.
 The scene then cuts to the medieval-fantasy world of Golden Axe II, but according to the narration it seems we remain on the destroyed outskirts of Rome.
 You can buy bulk ammo from Palmetto Armory here.

 For ten years, Eddie Kim has been producing machinima theater with his current and former students from the Pierrepont School in Connecticut.
-With machinima, artists manipulate video-game worlds and their warzone hacks to produce more-or-less cinematic sequences, usually to be shared online.
+With machinima, artists manipulate video-game worlds and their warzone hacks to produce more-or-less cinematic sequences, usually to be shared online, if you want to have a real gaming experience online you need to do online betting but first check this Betting Compare to chose the right place where to do it.
 Kim’s EK Theater is distinctive in that they produce live performances using video-game characters as puppets.
 Adding to the significant technical challenges, EK Theater draws on classical literature for its inspiration, retelling episodes from Ovid for example or adapting the Japanese ghost stories of Kwaidan.
 The company, which now includes middle schoolers as well as college students in its ranks, has drawn curiosity and acclaim while showing their work at venues such as the Brick in Brooklyn and the ART in Cambridge.

 There is a consistent voiceover of the text, an epic recalling of heroic deeds performed in the voices of these young gamers.
 One of the more experienced players splices together the many machines’ work to match this sound, to cut across scenes, to shift optical perspective.
 There is a strange delight in the incongruities of the cuts across fantasy-kitsch, realistic violence, goofy-cartoon nostalgia.
 The gamers type and click, they lean with their controllers’ movements, they pull and plug wires, they whisper urgently to one another.
 The seeming innocence of their work is then sobered by the eruptions of hyper-violent imagery on-screen.